 Public liability insurance: Insurance coverage against any person suffering an injury or death on the commercial property premises.

-REIT: REIT is short for a real estate investment trust, which is a company that owns, operates or finances income-producing real estate.
+REIT: Short for a Real Estate Investment Trust, a company that owns, operates or finances income-producing real estate.

-Return on investment (ROI): A measure of the profit or loss that comes out of an investment, relative to the money invested.
+Return on investment (ROI): A measure of the profit or loss that comes from an investment relative to the money invested.

 Sale – Lease Back: A transaction where a property owner sells their property and then leases it back from the person or company who bought it.

-Seller’s market: A market situation where there are more buyers than sellers.
+Seller’s market: A market situation with more buyers than sellers.
 This can increase property selling prices and lease charges.

 Settlement: The date when the ownership of commercial property transfers from the seller to the buyer.

-Stamp duty: A government tax levied on the sale of properties that is paid by the buyer.
+Stamp duty: A government tax levied on the sale of properties paid by the buyer.
 Stamp duty rates vary between Australian States and Territories.

-Strata title: A building that is subdivided and each part can be sold or leased separately.
+Strata title: A subdivided building, each part can be sold or leased separately.

 Subdivision: The division of land by council into separate building lots.

-Sublease: An agreement whereby a tenant of a property leases part or all of their space to a third party for a portion of or their remaining lease contract.
+Sublease: An agreement whereby a property tenant leases part or all of their space to a third party for a portion of their remaining lease contract.

 Tenant’s market: A market that has a relatively high supply of stock for lease.
 That means tenants can pick and choose between different options and often have higher bargaining power.

-Title: The legal ownership of a property that is reflected in the documentation.
+Title: The legal ownership of a property reflected in the documentation.

 Unencumbered property: One that has no existing mortgages or leases.